 Kata evolution into the business world and continuous improvement began with the automotive manufacturer, Toyota.

 Mike Rother came up with this definition after observing Toyota for six years of learning how to embed continuous improvement and implementing it into processes.
-He documented in his research Toyota Kata Research and the published a book (2009) called Toyota Kata: Managing People for Improvement, Adaptiveness and Superior based on – putting the “principles” of the Toyota Learn Manufacturing and Production System (TPS) into action.
+He documented in his research Toyota Kata Research and published a book (2009) called Toyota Kata: Managing People for Improvement, Adaptiveness and Superior based on – putting the “principles” of the Toyota Learn Manufacturing and Production System (TPS) into action.

 After WWII, Toyota enjoyed great success at a time when most companies were failing.
 So, American experts went to study how the corporation was able to do it.
 They then applied those lessons to American companies.
-However, after a while the methods were not effective.
+However, after a while, the methods were not effective.

 Surprisingly, Toyota was still succeeding, and that is because it adjusted its processes to solve the same problems.
-This what the Toyota Kata Karate principle is all about.
+This is what the Toyota Kata Karate principle is all about.
 Whether used in martial arts, or in business, the principles of Kata remain the same.

 Once a company finds a working solution, it needs to adjust it to suit the evolving circumstances.
 Continuous improvement is about flexibility.
 It requires you to leverage the lessons learnt along the way to create better methods.
 The system had two-forms – improvement and coaching.